 When a customer requests a pair of lowered leaf springs the manufacturer uses the measurement they wish to lower and this is subtracted from the original camber angle.
 It’s as simple as that, ie 100mm drop, camber angle is reduced by 100mm.

-Some leaf springs have a lower camber angle than others (more common with the Transit Custom AA leafs) and it is imperative that we are informed at the time of purchase of the leaf spring engineering part number to know which camber angle measurement you have.
+Some leaf springs have a lower camber angle than others (more common with the Transit Custom AA leafs) and it is imperative that we are informed at the time of purchase of the leaf spring engineering part number so we know which camber angle measurement you have.

 Remember, when you lower a vehicle you reduce the load capacity.
 If you lower to an extreme drop you will cancel any load capacity.
 If you attempt to carry a load the leaf springs may bend into reverse camber.